 The program works similarly to, but not exactly like, a purchase of development rights program seen in land preservation programs.
 In a PDR program, the property owner agrees to extinguish development rights on their land in return for payment from the County for those rights.
 In the forest banking program, the property owner also establishes a long-term protective easement on their property that limits development and associated activities within the easement.
-However, instead of the County paying the property owner for the easement, developers in need of forested area to mitigate for projects elsewhere in the County pay the property owner to use the forest easement for their mitigation.
-To date, this program has not gained much traction, but promotion of this program is continuing to increase and see more interest from the general public and in particular from large scale linear projects that have no feasible onsite area to mitigate.
+However, instead of the County paying the property owner for the easement, development in need of forested area to mitigate for projects elsewhere in the County pay the property owner to use the forest easement for their mitigation.